 Nicknamed The Sunshine State, Florida is a hot spot for travel.
 This is largely due to its average weather temperatures.
 Average temperatures are around 82 degrees Fahrenheit in the summer and 60 degrees in the winter.
 The weather, popular spring break beaches, and family vacation spots like Disney World make Florida one of the top vacation destinations in the world.
-In fact, in 2011, more than 87 million visitors made Florida their vacation destination.

 Both full-time residents and visitors are likely attracted to the 1,200 miles of beach and 1,800 miles of coastline.
-Plus, Florida boasts more golf courses than any other state, and vacationers and residents can visit attractions from Sea World to Universal Studios or choose from a number of unique water experiences from snorkeling to deep sea fishing.
+Plus, Florida boasts more golf courses than any other state, and vacationers and residents can visit attractions from Sea World to Universal Studios or choose from a number of unique water experiences from snorkeling to deep-sea fishing.

 Security Employment Outlook in Florida